nfrappart/azTerraSubnet/README.md

 # Subnet Module
-Simple module to create a Subnet with an NSG.
-You'll need to create the rules afterwards.
+Simple module to create a Subnet (no NSG).

 # Required Resources:
 - a Resource Group